hello1234316/Rice-Script/README.md

-# AC-Script
+# Phone-Script
 (this is not a real coding language just make for fun)

-AC-Script is a language that can let you code a Discord bot easier.
+Phone-Script is a language that can let you code a Discord bot easier.